Public Info Management Theories & Concepts

 - Sphere of influence to advance whole community external affairs

-There are a limited number of spaces for the Cohort and applications are expected to be very competitive in nature.
+There are a limited number of spaces for the cohort and applications are expected to be very competitive in nature.
 Applicants are encouraged to review all selection and application requirements before submitting their application package.

 Application packages will be reviewed by the selection committee.